DataSystemsGroupUT/dataeng/Data Driven Decision Making.md

 slide-transition: fadeThroughColor(#ffffff)

-# Data-driven Decision Making for Data-driven Organiza5ons
+# Data-driven Decision Making for Data-driven Organizations

 ### Taking Decisions
 In many organizations decisions are made by "questionable" methodologies such as